junegunn/vader.vim/README.md

 The content of an Execute block is plain Vimscript to be executed.

-Execute block can also be followed by optional Expect block.
+Execute block can also be followed by an optional Expect block.

 ```
 Execute [(comment)]: